ivek1312/ricercando/README.md

     python setup.py test

 Then issue `git pull` within _ricercando_ directory every now and then.
-The alternative is to re-run above `pip install git+...` command whenever updating is desired.
+The alternative is to re-runn`pip install git+https://github.com/ivek1312/ricercando` command whenever updating is desired.

 Usage
 -----